 To secure yourself on anchor, carabiner or climbing harness,

 For joining ropes or webbing,

 For rappelling, abseiling, belaying,

 For building climbing anchors,

 As stopper knots for baking up other knots,

 For rescue and rigging

-A single figure eight knot belongs to the group of knots that are known as stopper knots.
-The single figure eight knot is usually formed at the end of a rope.
-This knot is the basis of many other complicated knots used for the purpose of rock climbing, like the figure 8 bend, figure 8 on a bight, figure 8 follow-through, double figure 8 knot, etc.
+A single figure-eight knot belongs to the group of knots known as stopper knots.
+The single figure-eight knot is usually at the end of a rope.
+This knot is the basis of many other complicated knots used for rock climbing, like the figure 8 bend, figure 8 on a bight, figure 8 follow-through, double figure 8 knot, etc.

 double FIGURE eight KNOT

 clove hitch KNOTThis knot is also known as DOUBLE HITCH KNOT because of the two successive half-hitch knots around some circular object.
 This very simple knot can be tied with one hand.
 It can be tied anywhere on the rope, except that if it is at the end of the rope, on the shorter part of the rope, it has to be used with a combination of stopper knots.
 This knot is ideal for fast attaching/securing yourself to an anchor bolt, belay or rappel station.
 We can adjust the length of the rope simply or our position to the anchor by loosening the clove hitch, slack slide of the rope through, or retightening to get closer.
 The case is similar to adjusting the length of a rope on a running end, by feeding in rope from the wanted direction and tightening the knot again in the wanted position.